 Sheikh Wadah Mohamed (L) and Sheikh Yayo Osman from Djibouti at the workshop.

 Collaboratively, seven public service announcements in 6 languages were developed: 4 radio messages (in Portuguese, Somali, English and Swahili), 1 poster in Arabic and 2 television spots (in Amharic and English) were produced with the following key messages were:

-· Somalia: Somalia is raising; our history is unique, targeting youth aged 15 to 35 years
+- Somalia: Somalia is rising; our history is unique, targeting youth aged 15 to 35 years

 Group work by the ream from Uganda – L to R: Sheikh Juma Bakhit Cucu, Rev. Canon Diana M. Nkesiga (back on camera) and Sonia Matovu Okot-Chono